List of Cheers characters: Eddie LeBec

 In two-part episode "Never Love a Goalie" (1987), Carla Tortelli (Rhea Perlman) meets the Boston Bruins ice hockey player, Guy "Eddie" LeBec (Jay Thomas), who has a long winning streak and a French Canadian background, and then begins to date him.
 However, because of their relationship, Eddie's streak unfortunately comes to an end.
 Since both are superstitious, they end their relationship in order to avoid ruining Eddie's ability to play.
 They nevertheless reconcile shortly thereafter and promise to break up repeatedly before every game to avoid the "curse".
 In "Home Is the Sailor", Carla is revealed to be several months pregnant with Eddie's twins (incorporated by another of Perlman's pregnancies).
 In the two-part episode "Little Carla, Happy at Last", Carla and Eddie wed.
 She almost quits her waitressing job because Eddie said that he would take care of her financially.
 However, the Bruins released him from his contract due to his age and declining athletic performance, and he could not find another team.
 In "Airport V" (1988), Eddie ends up as a penguin mascot for a traveling ice show in another state.
 Later in the 1987–88 season, Carla gives birth to their twin boys, named Elvis and Jesse, after Carla's idol Elvis Presley and his stillborn twin brother.

 In "Death Takes a Holiday on Ice" (1989), Eddie is killed by an ice resurfacer when he saves the life of another member of the ice show.
 At the funeral, it was revealed that he had bigamously married another woman, Gloria (Anne De Salvo), and had twins with her as well.
 Carla changes her surname back to Tortelli to avoid being confused with the other "Mrs. LeBec".

 The demise of Jay Thomas's character Eddie LeBec has been claimed to stem from Thomas's comments "about" Perlman in a radio show.
 However, Thomas denied this and declared that he was referring only to the Carla character.
 Despite Ken Levine's praise of Thomas's acting and the pairing of Eddie and Carla, Eddie was reportedly written out of the show because Perlman thought that the pairing would make her "not part of the people in the bar."

 Introduced in season 6

 Joanne

 Joanne (Catherine MacNeal) is a local newscaster, appearing only when someone, usually Norm Peterson (George Wendt), is watching the bar's television.
-In "'I' on Sports" (1987), her short-time co-newsanchor Sam Malone (Ted Danson) flirts with her, but she resists and turns him down.
+In "'I' on Sports" (1987), her short-time coanchor Sam Malone (Ted Danson) flirts with her, but she resists and turns him down.
 In "Christmas Cheers" (1987), she reports a raging lunatic (presumably Cliff Clavin (John Ratzenberger)) throwing canned foods at an airplane.
 In her last episode "Where Nobody Knows Your Name" (1990), she reports that imprisoned millionaire Robin Colcord (Roger Rees) cheated on Rebecca Howe (Kirstie Alley) with another woman.